-The cremation process is a funeral procedure that aims to reduce a body to ashes.
+The Cremation Process is a funeral procedure that aims to reduce a body to ashes.
 For this, the corpse is subjected to 1000 °C in a special oven, dedicated solely to this function.
-For it to occur, it is necessary that the body remains at least 24 hours in a cold room after obtaining release – by the hospital.
+For it to occur, it is necessary that the body remains at least 24 hours in a cold room after obtaining release – from the hospital.
 This period is required for family members or authorities to have a chance to claim the body, in case of need.
 After this interval, the corpse is transferred to the crematory chamber.
-At this stage, all metals that may be in the body, such as jewelry, pacemakers and watches, are removed, as well as the urn handles, in order to ensure the safety of the process.
+At this stage, all metals that may be in the body, such as jewelry, pacemakers, and watches, are removed, as well as the urn handles, in order to ensure the safety of the process.
 Combustion lasts 2-3 hours, until the urn and the organic matter dissolve.
 The family cannot follow any of these steps and will only receive the urn with the ashes at the end of the cremation.

-When it is decided with the papers, a place in the cemetery has been chosen, it is permissible to start the main process.
-The coffin with the deceased is removed to the hearse and delivered to the burial point.
+When it is decided with the papers, that a place in the cemetery has been chosen, it is permissible to start the main process.
+The coffin with the deceased is removed from the hearse and delivered to the burial point.
 There should be a dug hole two meters long and two meters high.
 These measurement requirements were established several decades ago and have not changed until today.
 The only exception is the burial of the urn.
 It is not required to observe the parameters here, since the ashes are considered an ecological product that does not require long-term decay.

-- the passport of the person in charge of the funeral;
+- The passport of the person in charge of the funeral

-- certificate for obtaining a burial place;
+- Certificate for obtaining a burial place

-- Receipt of payment.
+- Receipt of payment

-- For the urn, a certificate of cremation and a certificate issued for the grave are required.
+- For the urn, a certificate of cremation and a certificate issued for the grave are required

 When seeking help from a funeral agency, the client can count on the fact that all actions will be performed accurately and without delay.
 The funeral will be held in accordance with the established norms, without violating the rituals.

-Cremation vs. Burial: How To Decide Between The Two?
+Cremation vs Burial: How To Decide Between The Two?